emsesp/docs/docs/tips-and-tricks.md

 ## Adjusting the flow temperature based on whether CH or DHW is being heated

-_(by @IanC)_
+_(by IanC)_

-:::quote From the Discord post IanC said:
+From the Discord post IanC said:

-    "With a ~2012 Worcester Bosch boiler, house heating is managed by an EvoHome system that knows which parts of house need how much heat, but it can only use an on/off relay to control the boiler for space and water heating.
+_"With a ~2012 Worcester Bosch boiler, house heating is managed by an EvoHome system that knows which parts of house need how much heat, but it can only use an on/off relay to control the boiler for space and water heating.
 This means it cannot directly control flow temperature, and historically this has been set at continuous 65C via dial on front of boiler to allow water heating when needed.
 Very pleased to have added EMS-ESP to my system to help manage flow temperatures.
 I wrote a simple C program to run on my OpenWrt internet router which eavesdrops on EvoHome messages to capture useful information on what amount of heat is needed for space and water into simple txt files in /tmp.
 I then schedule a shell script every 4 minutes which uses a few steps to select a flow temperature: start with a weather compensated value based on exterior temperature from online service; adjust this up or down by up to 25% based on EvoHome space heat demand; if necessary override this to heat hot water.
-The selected flow temperature and a max burner level are then sent via curl to a @BBQKees device running EMS-ESP which in turn controls boiler.
+The selected flow temperature and a max burner level are then sent via curl to a BBQKees device running EMS-ESP which in turn controls boiler.
 So far it seems to be working as intended without loss of house comfort but with much lower flow temperatures observed to try and encourage boiler operating in condensing zone.
-Very hard to tell if it is affecting gas consumption - which I would like it to :).
-Main challenge I still see is how to stop EvoHome causing frequent on/off cycles of boiler while it still tries to use TPI flow control management."
+Very hard to tell if it is affecting gas consumption - which I would like it to :-).
+Main challenge I still see is how to stop EvoHome causing frequent on/off cycles of boiler while it still tries to use TPI flow control management."_

 ![1.5.0](/media/examples/ian_setflowtemp.png)